Drapers (magazine): Events

-Also in their 28th year, the Drapers Independents Awards in September highlight and celebrate the best of independent fashion retailing across the UK and Ireland.
+The Drapers Independents Awards in September highlight and celebrate the best of independent fashion retailing across the UK and Ireland.

 The Drapers Fashion Forum puts the new business development ideas at the heart of industry leaders’ debate, navigating opportunities that exist within and between brands and retailers, and looking at how these will develop in the future.

 The Drapers Digital Festival, held for the first time in April 2017, merges the Drapers Digital Forum and Drapers Digital Awards in one venue, on one day.
 The event brings the fashion digital and ecommerce community together to learn, celebrate, innovate and shape the future.

 The Drapers Footwear Awards celebrate the best-performing businesses across the footwear sector, with a gala dinner, awards ceremony and evening entertainment.